w3f/Grants-Program/applications/project_mod.md

 Mod is a tool for developing applications that utilize substrate.
 Existing tools target browser and RPC environments whereas Mod is to accompany the development of native user-facing applications.
 Mod includes a command-line interface, documentation and an example application.
 The example application is a substrate module that enable software communities to suggest and vote for software features to be included in any project.

 Whereas we feel that the Feedback module and CLI tool provided by this project will be very useful, the principle objective of this project is educational.
-By supplying code in both JS and Rust, as well as JS with rust bindings, developers exploring the code and tutorial will have ample examples for developing their own tools.
+By supplying code in both JS and Rust, as well as JS with rust bindings, developers exploring the code and tutorial will have many examples for developing their own tools.

 At the conclusion of this project a developer will be able to compile and use the mod CLI, build their own feedback node, and use the CLI to create, sign and submit transactions.